-Quantitative testing commenced by Lumegen laboratories in epidemiologic week 31, 2021, in Polokwane (Figure 9).
-A downward trajectory in SARS-CoV-2 levels in wastewater was seen between week 31 and 33.
-However, current samples are needed for this area.
+Quantitative testing commenced by Lumegen laboratories in epidemiologic week 31, 2021, in Polokwane, and weeks 41 at Lebowakgomo.
+(Figure 9).
+Results are difficult to interpret, but levels appear to hae risen at Polokwane in week 48.
+Current samples are needed for this area.